orion-project/beam-inspector/bin/help/cam_settings_hard.md

 ### Resolution reduction

+Resolution reduction techniques can be used to reduce the CPU load the bandwidth requirements on the USB.

 **Binning** allows for reducing image size by averaging pixels over several rows or/and columns.
 See the [official documentation](https://www.1stvision.com/cameras/IDS/IDS-manuals/en/basics-binning.html) for details.

 Some cameras support only combined binning mode, they can't average only rows or only columns separately; both X and Y values must be set to the same value.
 See the specs of your camera for details.